RinGotou/Kagami/README.md

 # Kagami

+## *Something
+I'm preparing postgraduate entrance exam now,so I will reduce time for developing Kagami for some months.

 ## What's this?
 It's a simple and tiny script language.The name of this project is from Japanese kanji "鏡（かがみ）".